tianjingxiao/Redesign-sensor-interface-using-0.18-m-CMOS-Nominal-/README.md

 The report is named as "Project Report"

-● properly size all of the MOSFETs and resistors to meet the specific requiements.
+● Properly size all of the MOSFETs and resistors to meet the specific requiements.

 ● Calculation of key design parameters, such as gm, bias currents, etc. Compare the most relevant hand calculations with the final SPICE values in a table and discuss the discrepancies.